into-the-mehtaverse/dealq-showcase/README.md

 Welcome to DealQ, the AI workflow platform for commercial real estate investors.

-As the sole technical co-founder, I architected this codebase into production, from schema design to web app design to infra, and it was being used by multiple enterprise customers during our private beta.
+As the sole technical co-founder, I architected and coded this codebase into production, from schema design to web app design to infra, and it was being used by multiple enterprise customers during our private beta.
 It was built with scale and future feature shipments in mind.
 The company has since wound down and I am no longer shipping feature updates.

 I've stripped out sensitive IP including prompts in this sanitized codebase which exists for the purposes of showcasing my work.
 Below I'll walk you through the stack, architectural choices I made, and where the issues / areas of improvement are here.